What is the Difference Between a PID, MUD and a TIF in North Texas

+A TIF district is an economic redevelopment tool used by communities to spur investment in new development or improvements in a particular geographic area.
 A Tax Increment Financing district (TIF) is a special purpose district; a way for the cities to reinvest added tax revenue from new development back into the area where it originated.
 The TIF program is used to finance new public improvements in designated areas.
 The goal is to stimulate new private investment and thereby increase real estate values.

 Any increase in tax revenues (caused by new development and higher property values) is paid into a special TIF fund to finance improvements.
 Potential improvements include wider sidewalks, utilities, public landscaping, lighting, environmental remediation, demolition, and historic facades etc.